JoPro0406/nvim-ts-rainbow/README.md

   rainbow = {
     enable = true,
-    extended_mode = true, -- Highlight also non-parentheses delimiters, boolean or table: lang -> boolean }
+    extended_mode = true, -- Highlight also non-parentheses delimiters, boolean or table: lang -> boolean colors = {}, -- Add your colors here, it overwrites the default colors at each index.
+(If less than 7, the remaining default colors will still be used.)
+  }
 }
 ```